 The amount of time that it takes to cure fungal acne can depend on the severity of the outbreak.
 Typically, most treatments can take two to three weeks in order to be completely effective.
 It is important to complete the full course of your prescribed treatment, as is recommended by Dr. Green, even if your fungal acne seems to clear before the end of your treatment period.

-How to treat facial fungal acne
+How to treat fungal acne on the face

 Facial acne can be treated with the same products and procedures as fungal acne that occurs on the rest of your body.
 To treat the condition, you can use prescription topical creams that you can apply to the effected area twice a day or oral medications that are best to treat more severe cases.
 It can also be helpful to shower more frequently, especially after intense physical activity, to wash away excess yeast that may have started growing on the skin.

-How to control fungal acne
+How to treat fungal acne on the forehead

 Fungal acne can be eliminated with the right treatment plan.
 It is important to remember that you need to control the environmental conditions which first lead to the outbreak of fungal acne, in order to prevent your condition from returning.
 In order to prevent fungal acne and keep these outbreaks in check, you can incorporate using a body wash with a dandruff shampoo such as Nizoral Shampoo or Selsun Blue.
 Dandruff shampoos contain Ketoconazole, which reduces the amount of yeast growing on the skin.
 These special shampoos help to maintain a balance between the bacteria and the yeast that live on your skin.
 It is best to use this Shampoo once or twice a week, when you shower.
 Simply apply the shampoo to your skin and leave it on for 30 seconds before rinsing it off.
 By incorporating this shampoo weekly into your skincare regime, this process should help to control and prevent future fungal acne.